lavaeater/turbo-rocket-ultra/README.md

 How do I implement guards and interruption of actions being performed?
 As it is now, these types of tasks I have implemented simply return success or failure OR running - but it would be cool to add some kind of guard / interruption of these tasks using some kind of "simple" mechanic - which of course could be done in several ways.

 How about messages?
 A message from the ContactManager to the behaviorsystem (yes probably)?
 Or the contact manager adds a component and that component is marked as a "failcurrent task"-component?
 An interrupt-component, if you will?
-So, that could be super sim
+So, that could be super simple, to make some kind of "guard" system happen.
+An interrupt occurs...

 ## Done: Multiplayer v0.1